 Dear Parents, Carers and the community of Winlaton,

-Staff and Governors helped to create our vision statement for our wonderful school which is based on a happy, inclusive school which exudes an ethos of opportunity for all -children, staff, Governors, Parents and the wider community of Winlaton.
-One that enables our children to take responsibility and be the workforce of the future.
+Staff and Governors helped to create our vision statement for our wonderful school which is based on a happy, inclusive school which exudes an ethos of opportunity for all: children, staff, Governors, Parents and the wider community of Winlaton.
+It is an ethos that enables our children to take responsibility and become a brilliant workforce of the future.

-At Winlaton WLCP you will find a welcoming and vibrant environment, with all involved taking responsibility for themselves and other people.
-We work hard to achieve our best in everything we do.
-REACHING FOR THE STARS!
+At Winlaton West Lane, you will find a welcoming and vibrant environment, with all involved taking responsibility for themselves and other people.
+We work hard to achieve our best in everything we do and always REACH FOR THE STARS!

 Caroline Tetley (Head Teacher)